Year 1

 Medium Term Plan

 Welcome to Term 3!
-We hope you had a lovely Christmas.
-Our enquiry this term is 'What Did Brunel Do For Us?' which is described in further detail below.
-Please see our Medium Term Plan above for information on what we cover.
+We hope you had an enjoyable Christmas break!
+Our enquiry this term is 'What did Brunel do for us?' which is described in further detail below.
+Please see our Medium Term Plan (to be uploaded shortly) for information on what content we cover this term.

 You will find information on our current term’s enquiries and important dates below.